 Which properties can be verified/tested at time of system configuration?

 Which properties need to be verified/tested at runtime?

 Therefore, VVASS aims at bringing together academics and practitioners working in the area of V&V methods of Adaptive Software Systems to exchange and discuss the latest synergies and results of their research.
-We explicitly encourage participation of researchers from different communities that intersect with self-adaptive systems and their V&V. The workshop will be set in an informal and cooperative atmosphere with a specific format allotted to discussions.
-Beside of topical cross-fertilization, VVASS 2019 provides an excellent networking opportunity.
+We explicitly encourage participation of researchers from different communities that intersect with self-adaptive systems and their V&V. Beside of topical discussion, VVASS 2019 provides an excellent networking opportunity.

 Program Committee Rui Maranhao Abreu, University of Lisbon, Portugal Radu Calinescu, University of York, United Kingdom Ceren Sahin Gebizli, SnT, Luxembourg Holger Giese, Hasso-Plattner-Institut, Germany Alexander Knapp, University of Augsburg, Germany Shuji Morisaki, Nagoya University, Japan Wolfgang Reif, University of Augsburg, Germany Daniel Rodriguez, University of Alcalá, Spain Sven Tomforde, University of Kassel, Germany Piërre van de Laar, ESI (TNO), Netherlands Gerhard Weiss, Maastricht University, Netherlands Franz Wotawa, Graz University of Technology, Austria